mtrohman/heiswayi.github.io/_posts/2016-12-26-creating-super-simple-logger-class-in-csharp.md

 ### Usage example

-To get started, just initialize the SimpleLogger class.
-Initializing the constructor without parameter will create a fresh new log file or overwrite the file if already exists by default. **Log file will be created in the same folder with the application assembly and the log filename will follow the executing assembly name.** For example, let say the application filename is `SimpleLoggerDemo.exe`, so the log filename would be `SimpleLoggerDemo.log`.
+To get started, just initialize the `SimpleLogger` class.
+Initializing the constructor without parameter will create a fresh new log file or overwrite the file if already exists by default. **Log file will be created in the same folder with the application assembly file and the log filename will follow the executing assembly name.** For example, let say the application filename is `SimpleLoggerDemo.exe`, so the log filename would be `SimpleLoggerDemo.log`.

+Here is the "how-to-use" example:

 ```csharp
 using HeiswayiNrird.SimpleLogger;